forenablers/forenablers.github.io/src/pages/pn-hackathon-2018/index.md

 ```

 It worth mentioning that attempt to predict amount of free parking spots in a parking location in Amsterdam (where we didn't have majority of all the transactions) resulted in weird numbers that exceeded amount of historical maximum of simultanious parkings.

-### Conclusion

-Main conclusion we came to was that the CPP should get feedback from the users with regard to the parking experience.
-Simple questions can be asked after user parked:
-- Have you parked where you initially wanted?
-- How long did it take to park?
-- Do you see more available parking spots nearby?

-This feedback will allow to build labeled training data set that will not depend on city specifics.